A new concerning health insurance trend has emerged: unauthorized plan switching.

 Keep updated about the latest developments in healthcare insurance regulations and practices.
 Review your policy details regularly and be on the lookout for any unexpected changes.
 Ensure you read through any communications or notifications about your coverage - particularly if it comes from an unfamiliar source.
 Did you get a new insurance card in the mail when you already had one?
 Did you get an eligibility letter from The Health Insurance Marketplace outside of Open Enrollment?
 These are signs that a change to your application has been made.

-When it’s available, always use two-factor authentication (or other available additional security measures) to help protect your online accounts.
-Two-factor authentication simply means two separate forms of ID or authentication are needed to verify your account.
+Always use two-factor authentication (or other available additional security measures) to help protect your online accounts when they are available.
+Two-factor authentication means two separate forms of ID or authentication are needed to verify your account.
 For example, your email and your phone number.
 This additional security protection can help ensure only you can access your account and helps reduce fraudulent activity.

-If you suspect unauthorized plan switching relating to your healthcare coverage, make sure you report it immediately.
+Report it immediately if you suspect unauthorized plan switching relating to your healthcare coverage.

 Contact your insurance provider, the North Carolina Department of Insurance, or the Federal Health Insurance Marketplace.
-You can then file a formal complaint and get help quickly to help you resolve the issue.
+You can then file a formal complaint and get help quickly to resolve the issue.

-We’re incredibly disappointed to hear about these unauthorized changes occurring in the industry.
-Particularly given the issue appears to be stemming from licensed, rogue agents outside of North Carolina.
+We’re incredibly disappointed to hear about these unauthorized changes in the industry, particularly given that the issue appears to be stemming from licensed, rogue agents outside of North Carolina.

 At Health Plans of NC, we’re committed solely to achieving the best outcomes for our customers.
 We’ll listen to your needs and find a plan that fits those needs - and that’s within your budget.

-If you live in North Carolina and want to speak to one of our knowledgeable and helpful local health insurance agents, get in touch today.
+If you live in North Carolina and want to speak to one of our knowledgeable and helpful local health insurance agents, contact us today.
 We can work with you to understand your needs and help you find the right plan.

 Health Plans of NC Staff